sibvisions/make-shortcut-with-appusermodelid/README.md

 ## Notice

--Most of the code which deals with low-level link creation comes from [an example published by Microsoft](https://code.msdn.microsoft.com/windowsdesktop/sending-toast-notifications-71e230a2/) on this subject.
-All rights for the code being used belong to the respective owners.-
+~~Most of the code which deals with low-level link creation comes from [an example published by Microsoft](https://code.msdn.microsoft.com/windowsdesktop/sending-toast-notifications-71e230a2/) on this subject.
+All rights for the code being used belong to the respective owners.~~

 All examples are available in this repository: https://github.com/microsoft/windows-universal-samples/ and the original example is available here: https://github.com/microsoft/windows-universal-samples/tree/main/Samples/Notifications